 VA will provide reimbursement for medical services for service-connected disabilities or any disability associated with and found to be aggravating a service-connected disability for those Veterans living or traveling outside the United States.
 This program will also reimburse for the treatment of foreign medical services needed as part of an approved VA vocational rehabilitation program.
 Veterans living in the Philippines should register with the U.S. Veterans Affairs office in Pasay City, telephone 011-632-838-4566 or by email at email@example.com.
 All other Veterans living or planning to travel outside the U.S. should register with the Denver Foreign Medical Program office, P.O.
 Box 469061, Denver, CO 80246-9061, USA; telephone 303-331-7590.
 For information visit: www.va.gov/hac/forbeneficiaries/fmp/fmp.asp

-My HealtheVet's free, online Personal Health Record is available 24/7, wherever there is Internet access.
-Those with an upgraded account (obtained by completing the one-time In-Person Authentication* process) can:
+My HealtheVet's free, online Personal Health Record is available 24/7 with Internet access.
+Those with an upgraded account (obtained by completing the one-time in-person authentication* process) can:

 With My HealtheVet, Veterans can access trusted health information to better manage personal health care and learn about other VA benefits and services.

-*To access the advanced My HealtheVet features, Veterans will need to get an upgraded account by completing a one-time process at their VA facility called In-Person Authentication.
-Visit My HealtheVet at www.myhealth.va.gov, register and learn more about In-Person Authentication PLUS the many features and tools available 24/7 anywhere with Internet access.
-Veterans with questions should contact the nearest My HealtheVet Coordinator.
+*To access the advanced My HealtheVet features, Veterans will need to get an upgraded account by completing a one-time process at their VA facility called in-person authentication.
+Visit My HealtheVet at www.myhealth.va.gov, register and learn more about in-person authentication plus the many features and tools available with Internet access.
+Veterans with questions should contact the My HealtheVet Coordinator at their VA facility.

-VA has long advocated for Caregivers as vital partners in providing care worthy of the sacrifices by America's Veterans and Servicemembers with each VA medical center containing a designated Caregiver support point of contact to coordinate Caregiver activities and serve as a resource expert for Veterans, their families and VA providers.
+VA has long supported Family Caregivers as vital partners in providing care worthy of the sacrifices by America's Veterans and Servicemembers.
+Each VA medical center has a Caregiver Support Program coordinated by a Caregiver Support Coordinator (CSC).
+The CSC coordinates Caregiver activities and serve as a resource expert for Veterans, their families and VA providers.
 Several programs are available for all Veteran Caregivers including: